hemisemidemipresent/btd6-modding-tutorial/README.md

 # Obtaining Mods

-**Important**: every mod that was last updated before december 26th 2022 will not work because of some changes with melonloader

 The mod helper adds a new button to the bottom right of the main menu which allows you to access the mod browser, where you can find a bunch of mods as well as mod repositories.